The following article describes the advanced flow of the offer creation. The advanced flow allows you to create any combination of the offer settings.

 Here we will guide you on implementing the tracking of an offer.
 On each page, a script/snippet should be present.
 There are two types of code snippets: click and conversion.

 Click tracking code needs to be placed on every page of your website where you would like to track clicks (e.g., every landing page).
-Make sure that it is placed in the <head>
+Make sure that it is placed in the <head> tag, ideally as high as possible.

 The conversion tracking code needs to be placed on every page where the conversion should be fired.
 There is a specific code for every conversion type you have chosen in the offer creation process.
 This code is usually placed on thank you pages and should only be run if the conversion was successful.